Narendraalluri/gesture_recognition/README.md

 [![Youtube link](https://img.youtube.com/vi/NarInyCUr_g/0.jpg)](https://www.youtube.com/embed/NarInyCUr_g)

 Used the MediaPipe hand tracking for getting the landmark positional information.

-Followed the instructions in this [repo](https://github.com/madelinegannon/example-mediapipe-udp) to stream it to a python application using protocol buffer as I cannot code c++
+Followed the instructions in this [repo](https://github.com/madelinegannon/example-mediapipe-udp) to stream it to a python application using protocol buffers as I cannot code in c++

 ## Training